-The forward-looking statements contained in this Annual Report are based on our current expectations and beliefs concerning future developments.
+The forward-looking statements contained in this prospectus are based on our current expectations and beliefs concerning future developments.
 There can be no assurance that future developments affecting us will be those that we have anticipated.
 Such forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by the forward-looking statements.
 Should one or more of these risks or uncertainties materialize, or should any of the assumptions prove incorrect, actual results may vary in material respects from those projected in forward-looking statements herein.

-Many factors could cause actual results or performance to be materially different from those expressed or implied by the forward-looking statements in this Annual Report, including without limitation: (i) the effect of the public listing of our securities on our business relationships, performance, financial condition, and business generally, (ii) the outcome of any legal proceedings that may be instituted against us or our directors or officers, (iii) our ability to maintain the listing of our securities on the NYSE American Stock Exchange (the "NYSE American"), (iv) volatility in the price of our securities due to a variety of factors, including without limitation changes in the competitive and highly regulated industries in which we plan to operate, variations in competitors' performance and success and changes in laws and regulations affecting our business, (v) our ability to implement business plans, forecasts, and other expectations, and identify opportunities, (vi) the risk of downturns in the highly competitive tech-enabled mobility services industry, (vii) our ability to build our brand and consumers' recognition, acceptance, and adoption of our brand, (viii) the risk that we may not be able to effectively manage our growth, including our design, research, development, and maintenance capabilities, (ix) technological changes and risks associated with doing business in an emerging market, (x) risks relating to our dependence on and use of certain intellectual property and technology and (xi) other factors discussed under Item 3.D "Key Information-Risk Factors." in this Annual Report, which section is incorporated herein by reference.
+Many factors could cause actual results or performance to be materially different from those expressed or implied by the forward-looking statements in this prospectus, including without limitation: (i) the effect of the public listing of our securities on our business relationships, performance, financial condition and business generally, (ii) the outcome of any legal proceedings that may be instituted against us or our directors or officers, (iii) our ability to maintain the listing of our securities on the NYSE American, (iv) volatility in the price of our securities due to a variety of factors, including without limitation changes in the competitive and highly regulated industries in which we plan to operate, variations in competitors' performance and success and changes in laws and regulations affecting our business, (v) our ability to implement business plans, forecasts, and other expectations, and identify opportunities, (vi) the risk of downturns in the highly competitive tech-enabled mobility services industry, (vii) our ability to build our brand and consumers' recognition, acceptance and adoption of our brand, (viii) the risk that we may not be able to effectively manage our growth, including our design, research, development and maintenance capabilities, (ix) technological changes and risks associated with doing business in an emerging market, (x) risks relating to our dependence on and use of certain intellectual property and technology and (xi) other factors discussed under the section titled "Risk Factors" in this prospectus, which section is incorporated herein by reference.

 The foregoing list of risk factors is not exhaustive.
 Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in the forward-looking statements herein.
-You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this Annual Report.
-We undertake no obligation, except as required by law, to revise publicly any forward-looking statement to reflect circumstances or events after the date of this Annual Report or to reflect the occurrence of unanticipated events.
-You should, however, review the factors and risks described in the reports we will file from time to time with the Securities and Exchange Commission (the "SEC") after the date of this Annual Report.
+You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this prospectus.
+We undertake no obligation, except as required by law, to revise publicly any forward-looking statement to reflect circumstances or events after the date of this prospectus or to reflect the occurrence of unanticipated events.
+You should, however, review the factors and risks described in the reports we will file from time to time with the Securities and Exchange Commission (the "SEC") after the date of this prospectus.